-A redirect page takes web visitors from one URL to another via a refresh-type redirect in a designated folder.
-The redirect template uses a header redirect to direct web traffic, whether it's from an outdated URL to the new page, a short social media-friendly URL to the actual content page, or to track entry points to the page from different promotion campaigns.
+A redirect page takes web visitors from one URL to another.
+The redirect template accomplishes this via a header (meta refresh-type) redirect and can be used to redirect web visitors from an outdated URL to the new page, from a short social media-friendly URL to the actual content page, or to track entry points to the page from different promotion campaigns.

-The template provided below creates a folder at the root of the site with an index.html page in it, e.g.
+The template provided below creates a folder at the root of the site with an index.html page inside it (e.g.

 http://www.college.edu/signup), the index page is loaded by default.
-Then the redirect in the HTML head of the page sends the user to the actual page at
+Then, the redirect in the HTML head of the page sends the web visitor to the desintation page (e.g.

 Uploading the Template FilesLink to this section

 - Download the redirect-template.zip, which contains 3 files:

 - Navigate to the appropriate folder where your OU Campus template files are stored.
 This is typically

 /_resources/ou/templatesbut is specific to each implementation.
 (If you are unsure where your template files are stored, check the location in Setup > Sites > Site Settings > Production Server FTP Settings panel > "Template Directory" field.)

 - Upload the zipped template files using zip import.

 - Open the redirect.tmpl file in the source code editor.